Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

-APU of the RT-2PM2 / RS-12M2 "Topol-M" complex with a TPK ICBM "Yars" during a parade rehearsal in Moscow, 04/26/2011.
-It was previously believed that this was the APU "Yars" (photo - Vitaly Kuzmin, http:/ /vitalykuzmin.net/)
+APU of the RT-2PM2 / RS-12M2 "Topol-M" complex with the Yars ICBM TPK during a parade rehearsal in Moscow, 04/26/2011.
+Previously it was believed that this was the Yars APU (photo - Vitaly Kuzmin, http:/ /vitalykuzmin.net/)

 - number of steps;

-- type of fuel for any of the stages;
+- type of fuel for any stage;

-- the length of the assembled rocket without warhead (warhead), or the length of the first stage of the rocket differs by more than 10 percent;
+- the length of the assembled rocket without the warhead (warhead), or the length of the first stage of the rocket differs by more than 10 percent;

 - the diameter of the first stage differs by more than 5 percent;